 CASSEROLE The base of this casserole is English muffins and Canadian bacon (aka back bacon).
 If you have leftover ham, you can use that in place of Canadian bacon.

-TOPPINGS Eggs Benedict needs Hollandaise sauce (which is a mixture of egg yolks, vinegar or lemon juice, and lots of melted butter)!
+HOLLANDAISE SAUCE Eggs Benedict needs Hollandaise sauce (which is a mixture of egg yolks, vinegar or lemon juice, and lots of melted butter)!
 Making a blender hollandaise sauce is just as quick as a package mix and it turns out great.
 If you’d prefer, a packaged mix works well too (I promise the blender version is just as easy).

-Add some fresh spinach, diced broccoli, even diced bell peppers!
+Add some fresh spinach, diced broccoli, and even diced bell peppers!

 How to Make Eggs Benedict Casserole

-- Place English muffins, Canadian bacon & green onions in a casserole dish (per recipe below).
+- Place English muffins, Canadian bacon & green onions in a baking dish (per recipe below).

 - Whisk up a quick custard mixture with eggs, milk, and seasonings.
 Pour over the casserole and chill for 4 hours (or overnight).

 - Bake casserole per recipe instructions, removing foil for last ½ hour.

 - While the casserole is baking, prepare Hollandaise sauce.
-Serve baked casserole with Hollandaise sauce, & garnish with green onions, if desired.
+Serve baked casserole with Hollandaise sauce, & garnish with green onions or fresh chives, if desired.

 This casserole is perfect for making ahead!
 The baked English muffin cubes soak up the savory egg batter while it chills in the refrigerator, freeing up your time and energy for other prep—or maybe just sleeping in?
 Serve alongside some Rainbow Fruit Kabobs with Fruit Dip for a really special brunch.
 Why not have a pitcher of Raspberry Mimosas & Mocktails for both adults and kids?